Recommended for you:

 Knowing your kitten's developmental and nutritional needs during their first months will help you identify why they're crying.
 Here are common reasons why kittens cry at different ages, and how you can help soothe your kitty.

 Newborn kittens are born deaf and blind.
 In their first weeks of life, it's normal to hear baby kittens crying or meowing because they need food and warmth, says the ASPCA.
 Kittens usually stay with their mothers until the age of 8 weeks so that they can nurse and stay cozy.
 The weaning process will typically start at around 4 weeks and usually lasts 4-6 weeks.
 When you first start weaning, the kitten might cry because their mother is not around to help with feeding.
 If you have a kitten younger than 8 weeks and mama cat isn't there to help, you'll need to step in.

 How to help: Don't feed cow's milk to a kitten, emphasizes Best Friends Animal Society.
 Instead, bottle-feed them a formula made specifically for kittens.
-Best Friends also advises that when you're not feeding them, kittens up to the age of 4 weeks should stay in a cat carrier with plenty of blankets or towels to keep them warm.
+Best Friends also advises that when you're not feeding them, kittens up to the age of 4 weeks should stay in a cat carrier or other safe container with plenty of blankets or towels to keep them warm.
 Providing them with a heating pad specifically for kittens is another option.

 8 Weeks to 6 Months